mattermost/docs/source/deployment/advanced-permissions.rst

 Advanced Permissions (E10/E20)
 ===============================

-Advanced permissions offers Admins a way to restrict actions in Mattermost to authorized users only.
+Advanced permissions offer Admins a way to restrict actions in Mattermost to authorized users only.
 The Mattermost permission system is based on a modified RBAC (role-based access control) architecture and will be rolled out over a number of server releases, starting with Mattermost server v5.0.
-The permissions interface can be accessed in **System Console** > **User Management** > **Permissions** (or **System Console** > **Advanced Permissions** in versions prior to 5.12).
+The permissions interface can be accessed in **System Console > User Management > Permissions** (or **System Console > Advanced Permissions** in versions prior to 5.12).

 .. note::